 Paul is not married.

 Other 9th Generation children.
-Debbie married Jimmy Farrugia and they have 4 children, Lauren, Carly, Tristan and Justin.
-Warwick married Pippa and had two children, (Elizabeth) Grace and Hamish.
+Debbie married Jimmy Farrugia and they had 4 children, Lauren, Carly, Tristan and Justin.
+Warwick married Pippa and had two children, (Elizabeth) Grace and Hamish (died 2019).

 On my side of the family, there is only one person now who can pass on the McFadyen name, Patrick.
 Dad's brother Bill has two sons, David and Peter, who both have sons who can pass on the name.
 David lives in Stockholm, Sweden.
-Bobby had one son, Warwick (Rick) who has a son Hamish who can pass on the name.
+Sadly, Warwick's (Rick) son Hamish died in 2019 at the very young age of 21.

 There are only seven members of this generation in our branch of the family.
 Kathryn Hooke, daughter of my cousin Denece Hewitt (daughter of Bill - she died in January 2009), has a boy (Thomas) and a girl (Annabelle) and her sister, Rachel, has two boys (Joshua and Joseph).
 Their other sister, Emily, had a girl on 1 February 2013.
 Her name is Josephine Denece Perkins.